Harang History, Family Crest & Coats of Arms

 Early History of the Harang family

 This web page shows only a small excerpt of our Harang research.
 Another 197 words (14 lines of text) covering the years 1166, 1190, 1450, 1453, 1457, 1479, 1483, 1491, 1508, 1574, 1750, 1628, 1704, 1693, 1757, 1747, 1757, 1628, 1585, 1589, 1599, 1582, 1644, 1693, 1757 and 1693 are included under the topic Early Harang History in all our PDF Extended History products and printed products wherever possible.

 Harang Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Harang include Herring, Herrin, Hering and others.

 Early Notables of the Harang family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Harang Notables in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) are included under the topic Early Harang Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Harang family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Christopher Hering arrived in Philadelphia in 1783 along with George and Jacob; Joseph Herring settled in Barbados in 1635; Simon Herring settled in Virginia in 1663.